|Organization:||Massachusetts Department of Revenue|

 Interest: Refund payments are not subject to interest.

-Changing Information or Status: Changes must be submitted in writing to the address given below.
+Changing Information or Status: Changes should be submitted electronically through MassTaxConnect.
+A taxpayer who does not have access to MassTaxConnect may submit changes in writing to the address given below.

 For more information, contact: